 Knitting in the round (aka circular knitting) is a popular choice for speed and ease of knitting, and it's almost required for some projects such as socks and hats.
-But if you want to work a stitch pattern in the round and you only have instructions for the pattern worked flat, how do you go about converting a stitch pattern to be knit in the round?
+If you want to work a stitch pattern in the round and you only have instructions for the pattern worked flat, though, how do you go about converting a stitch pattern to be knit in the round?

 Backward and Opposite

-The classic example is Stockinette Stitch, which is worked flat by knitting a row and purling a row.
-In circular knitting, instead of purling that row, you're knitting a round -- the opposite of what you'd do knitting flat.
+The classic example is the stockinette stitch, which is worked flat by knitting a row and purling a row.
+In circular knitting, instead of purling that row, you're knitting a round—the opposite of what you'd do knitting flat.
 Likewise, with garter stitch, which is knit every row when worked flat, you have to purl the second round in order to get the classic corrugated look.

 With more complicated stitch patterns you have to think a little bit more about what you're doing when you convert flat stitch patterns to circular knitting, but it's not too difficult.
 The rounds that would have been wrong side rows are both opposite and backward from the way you'd knit them flat.